maryjess/cloud/notes/Module-3/Azure/azure-cloud-shell-continuous-integration-from-zero.md

 3. Title `azure-scaffold`
 4. Key should be the one printed using `cat`

 !!
-Make sure the repo `scaffold` is ready for useg
+Make sure the repo `scaffold` is ready for use